katsukixyz/cs3803-final/docs/02-Module 1: Introduction to Version Control/overview.md

 ---
+title: Overview
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Tutorial Intro
+# GitHub: Basics and Beyond

 Let's discover **Docusaurus in less than 5 minutes**.